kathylam204/it-case-studies/networking/printer-connection-issue.md

-# Case Study: Printer Wi-Fi Connectivity Issue (Computer Peripherals and Connectivity)
+# Case Study: Printer Wi-Fi Connectivity Issue

 ## Summary
 Customer could not connect a wireless printer to Wi-Fi after one year of normal use.